Ada Dwyer Russell: Brief biography

 Dwyer was born in 1863 to a recently baptized Mormon Salt Lake City bookkeeper James Dwyer and his wife Sara Ann Hammer.
-In 1893 at the age of thirty she married Boston-born actor Harold Russell (lived 1859–1927), and they had a daughter Lorna the next year.
+In 1893 at the age of thirty she married Boston-born actor Harold Russell (lived 1859–1927), and they had a daughter, Lorna, the next year.
 Their marriage fell apart soon after Lorna's birth and they entered a lifelong separation, though, never legally divorcing.
 Although no record exists of Dwyer renouncing the Mormon religion she was raised in, she ceased involvement, and her father was asked to resign in 1913 by top leaders after telling other Salt Lake members that same-sex sexual activity was not a sin.

 Dwyer and Lowell

-Nearly two decades after separating from Russell, she met writer Amy Lowell in 1912 while on an acting tour in Boston for a play.
+Nearly two decades after separating from Russell, she met writer Amy Lowell in 1909 while on an acting tour in Boston for a play, and entered an intimate relationship with Lowell in 1912 with Dwyer returned to Boston for a different play.
 Dwyer moved in with Lowell in 1914 and their long-term lesbian relationship, or "Boston marriage" (the term for a 19th-century romantic female relationship) would last over a decade until Lowell's death in 1925.
 Lowell lovingly referred to Dwyer as "the lady of the moon" and loved Dwyer's daughter and grandchildren as her own.
 Unfortunately, most of the primary document letters of communication between the two were destroyed by Ada at Amy's request, leaving much unknown about the details of their life together as they had to hide the nature of their relationship.